BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted in hotels and larger shops, always carry some Omani Rials (OMR) for smaller souks and local eateries.
-You can withdraw cash from ATMs at the airport or in major towns; look for banks like Bank Muscat or HSBC.
-Haggling is expected in the souks, so having smaller denominations will make your bargaining smoother.
+You can withdraw cash from ATMs at the airport or in major towns; look for Bank Muscat or OAB machines for good exchange rates.

 culture